-There can be significant confusion over the term itself, the use, and the measurement of Annual Recurring Revenue because it feels and sounds like a measure of “revenue” in the context of revenue recognition.
-However, Annual Recurring Revenue is not necessarily a measure of recognized revenue.
-It can and usually is calculated very differently, and is most certainly for a different purpose.
+There can be significant confusion over the term ‘ARR’ itself, its usage, and the actual measurement of ARR because it has the word “revenue” in it, but is not a measure of revenue in the traditional context of GAAP.
+However ARR components are not necessarily a measure of recognized revenue.
+ARR is usually calculated very differently from recognized revenue, and is most certainly utilized for a different purpose.

-Annual Recurring Revenue is a measure of the predicable and recurring revenue components of recurring revenue stream such as subscriptions or maintenance.
-Annual Recurring Revenue always excludes one-time fees and for most organizations, would exclude variable, usage, and consumption fees.
+ARR is a measure of the predictable and recurring revenue components of a business such as subscriptions or maintenance.
+ARR components always exclude one-time fees and for most organizations, exclude variable, usage, and consumption fees.

-For most businesses, what is important about Annual Recurring Revenue is the growth momentum for the typical components of your Annual Recurring Revenue:
+For most businesses, what is important about ARR is the growth momentum for the typical components of their Annual Recurring Revenue.
+These components include:

-- Annual Recurring Revenue added from upgrades and upsets in mid term or at renewal time
+- ARR added from upgrades and upsets in mid-term or at renewal time

-- Annual Recurring Revenue lost from downgrades and product changes in mid term or at renewal time
+- ARR lost from downgrades and product changes in mid-term or at renewal time

-- Annual Recurring Revenue lost from lost customers, or revenue churn
+- ARR lost from churned customers or revenue

-Annual Recurring Revenue for these components is frequently measured in both absolute value and relative value, and often presented in the context of incremental changes from period to period.
+The exact calculations are detailed in this blog covering all aspects of ARR, but ARR in addition to these components is frequently measured in both absolute and relative values and is often presented in the context of incremental changes from period to period.

-In the report below, you see the relative contribution to total annual recurring revenue for new subscriptions and renewal subscriptions.
-The report below might be typical of an early stage business where new sales significantly outpace renewals.
-As the business matures and hits a key inflection point, the percent of total ARR contributed by New Subscriptions will begin a steady decline, assuming churn rates are reasonable.
+This report might be typical of an early-stage business where new sales significantly outpace renewals.
+As the business matures and hits a key inflection point, the percent of total ARR contributed by new subscriptions will begin to steadily decline, assuming churn rates are reasonable.